Updated 26 May 2021

 Any aeroplane relying on a human pilot must, if it is to handle safely, be stable and controllable about all three axes.
 Two of these, pitch (longitudinal) and yaw (directional), generally require additional stabilising tail surfaces, with control surfaces attached.
 But these add drag and complexity.
 It seems far more elegant to do away with that clumsy tail and set the wing free.
 A plane with no horizontal stabiliser (tailplane or foreplane) is described as tailless.
 A tailless aeroplane without a big fuselage to pack stuff into is a flying wing.
 Both these types usually keep one or more vertical fins.
 A flying wing without fins or anything more than a few small bulges to mar its lines has been called an all-wing design (the original German term, nurflügel, means "wing-only").
 All such tailless types still have to maintain stability and control in both pitch and yaw, without a tail.
 Banking a tailless plane into a turn brings its own special problem.

 Only a very few designers have been able to do away with all such aids.
 Pioneer Lt.
 JW Dunne built his D.1 biplane glider at Farnborough and it was flown by his commanding officer Col. "Jack" Capper at Blair Atholl in 1907.
 Dunne's subsequent monoplanes had only partially-downturned wingtips.
 A generation later the Horten brothers produced a series of very clean monoplane flying-wing gliders, designed principally by Reimar and culminating in the Gotha/Horten 660 jet fighter.
 Most recently the Prandtl-D experimental drone has been flown by NASA engineers.
 None of these had any vertical surfaces.
-Even the wingtips of the Dunne monoplanes yielded only minimal side area which was quite insufficient in itself to provide stability, as Northrop found out the hard way with his XP-56 "Black Bullet".
+Even the wingtips of the Dunne monoplanes yielded minimal side area which, were it the only trick up his sleeve, was quite insufficient in itself to provide stability – as Northrop found out the hard way with his XP-56 "Black Bullet".